 An approved meet manager software will be used to set up and run all meets.

-Each meet must have an assigned operator to manage meet entry, swimmer reconciliation, collection and review of times and submittal of times to upload to SWIMS.
+Each meet must have a USA Swimming registered non athlete member (computer operator) to manage meet entry, swimmer reconciliation, collection and review of times and submittal of times to upload to SWIMS.

 Pre-Meet Required Activities:

-If a meet has less than 200 swimmers, SIS reserves the right to cancel the meet or combine on a two site weekend.
+If a meet has less than 200 swimmers, SIS or team reserves the right to cancel or change the meet or combine on a two site weekend.
 This announcement will be posted to the SI website no later than 24 hours after entries close -- new.

 The assigned meet operator must send a back-up of the meet to the SIS registration Chair for athlete reconciliation (including valid USA Swimming membership / up to date APT)